She already knows why

 He's not just scared — he's trying to keep himself safe in the only way he knows.
 Staying awake feels like his shield against monsters that seem all too real.

-Tom's imagination feels very real, so monsters seem like real threats to him.
+His imagination feels real — monsters are real threats to him.

-This fear and alertness prevent him from reaching the calm state needed to fall asleep.
+This alertness prevents the calm state needed for sleep.

 What feels soothing but backfires